 - Wipe Down Lights & Ceiling Fans: One area that usually gets missed is the light fixtures and any ceiling fans within the house.
 Now is the time to clean up these items by following a similar order written above.
 Dust, wash, spray with surface cleaner and vacuum to clean any extra dust that may be in small areas or nooks.

 - Clean Microwave & Oven: Last but certainly not least, two of the biggest problem areas in the house are the oven and the microwave.
 The oven can usually be self-cleaned but generally will need a good scrub by hand as well.
-For the microwave, place a bowl of water with a half of a lemon and microwave for 5 minutes.
-Let it sit with the door closed for a an additional 5 minutes and then scrub.
+For the microwave, place a bowl of water with half of a lemon and microwave for 5 minutes.
+Let it sit with the door closed for an additional 5 minutes and then scrub.
 By letting the steam cover the sides of the microwave it will loosen food and debris that may be hanging on.
 Give it one final wipe down to ensure extra clean results.

 For a guide on fireplace maintenance and getting your Valor ready for spring visit valorfireplaces.com/maintenance to learn more.